 Ecology and recycling: Nami is a nature park.
 All electrical wires are underground so as not to get in the way of trees and spoil the view.
 There’s an environmental protection school on the island and a lot of artwork featuring recycled material, especially glass bottles.

 There’s a huge variety of plant life on Nami as well as an animal preserve where you can get up close to Emus and other creatures.
-One of the most famous views in Nami is the Metasequoia Path lined with red wood trees.
-The view in autumn is printed on Nami’s information brochure and that setting was used in the beloved drama Winter Sonata.
+One of the most famous views in Nami is the Metasequoia Path lined with redwood trees.
+The view in autumn is printed on Nami’s information brochure and that setting was famously used in the beloved Korean drama Winter Sonata.
 Many scenes from the drama were shot on Nami and certain spots are marked with references to it.
 You can take your picture on the spot where the lead couple first kissed for example.

 The island is also home to arts and craft studios that are mainly dedicated to sculpture and pottery.
-The island is dotted with sculpture big and small.
+The island is dotted with sculptures big and small.
 Including this very eye-catching sculpture of a mother creatively finding a way to nurse two children at once.
 You can also glimpse inside pottery studios and purchase finished pieces if you’d like.